hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

 With the growing interest in Streaming Telemetry, we saw an opportunity to create an open-source telemetry collector to meet the demand.
 Not just _a collector_, but the open-source collector that can survive a production deployment with all its requirements.
 I'd like to believe that gNMIc succeeded in delivering on that promise.

-Given the central piece that collection capabilities take in gNMIc, it makes sense to spend some time on its core functionality.
+Given the central piece that collection capabilities take in gNMIc, it makes sense to spend some additional time on collector's core components.

 ### Clustering